Code of conduct for Council and committee members

-The Council shall also automatically consider the suspension of a Council or committee member who is convicted of an offence which is subject to a level 4 fine or more on the standard scale.
+The process for automatically considering the suspension of a member shall commence if that member is convicted of an offence which is subject to a level 4 fine or more on the standard scale.

-Members of Council and its committees must abide by the standards which are set down by any professional body of which they are a member.
+Members must abide by the standards which are set down by any professional body of which they are a member.

-The Council shall automatically consider the suspension of a solicitor Council or committee member if that member has;
+The process for automatically considering the suspension of a solicitor member shall commence if that member has;

 (a) had their practising certificate suspended and/or,